 If you’re financing your used car purchase, it’s important to know what kinds of loans are available and which one is right for you.
 Some loans may have higher interest rates or shorter terms than others.
 It’s also important to compare rates from different lenders before choosing one.
 Make sure to get pre-approved for a loan before you start shopping for cars.
 This will give you an idea of how much money you have to work with and what kind of interest rate you’ll be paying.
 It’s always better to be prepared before heading into negotiations with the seller.

 Before you buy a used car, it’s always a good idea to have a mechanical inspection.
 They will be able to tell you if there are any major problems with the car that could end up costing you a lot of money down the road.
 It’s worth spending a little bit of money upfront to avoid any costly surprises later on.

 What to Look for When Buying a Used Car

 Want to know exactly what to look for when buying a used car?
-Read this used car checklist to help you spot the difference between a gem and a lemon.
+Read our buying a used car checklist to help you spot the difference between a gem and a lemon.

 1. Check the engine

 The engine is the workhorse of any car.
 As such, it should be given serious attention during an inspection.
 Without a good quality engine, even the shiniest Lamborghini can be an absolute washout.

 For this reason, it’s best to get the engine checked by a qualified mechanic.
 This is generally the final step.
 Before you commit to an engine check, here are some other key things to pay attention to when buying a used car.

 When inspecting a used vehicle, look under the frame to see if you can spot any signs of leaks.
 It’s not necessarily a deal breaker if you do see a small pool of liquid or a few drops of oil.
 However, it does pay to know about any leakage issues before you commit.